everedero/zephyr_lvgl_2048_st25dv/boards/arm/st25dv_mb1283_disco/docs/index.rst

 ********

 The ST25DV04K device is a dynamic NFC/RFID tag IC with a dual interface.
 It embeds a 4 Kbits EEPROM memory.
-It can be operated from an I 2 C interface, or by a 13.56 MHz RFID reader, or by a NFC phone.
+It can be operated from an I2C interface, or by a 13.56 MHz RFID reader, or by a NFC phone.
 The ST25DV04K Class 5 antenna daughter card, included in the kit, can be replaced by Class 1 or Class 6 antennas.

 The ST25DV-DISCOVERY is a demonstration kit to evaluate the features and capabilities of the ST25DV series.
 It is based on the NFC ST25DV04K device embedded on a daughter card using a Class 5 antenna and a STM32 processor driving a mother board.

 .. image:: img/st25dv_mb1283_disco.jpg